Yijun-Tian/Uturn/README.md

 ```
 Make and make sure extractSoftclippedRetain runs smoothly

-## How to run the pipeline ??
+## Run the pipeline
 Drop the FASTQ files in the currently directory and run

 `bash findUturn.sh`

 The pipeline will generate multiple output file.
-A brief description is listed below
+A brief description is listed below:
-UR.txt is a space delimited file with three columns: read id, chrmosome:jump1-jump2, uturn type (left or right)
+1. UR.txt is a space delimited file with three columns: read id, chrmosome:jump1-jump2, uturn type (left or right)
-PR.txt is a space delimited file with two columns: read id, chrmosome:breakpoint1-breakpoint2
+2. PR.txt is a space delimited file with two columns: read id, chrmosome:breakpoint1-breakpoint2
-Uturn.profile is a space delimited file with two columns: chromosome:jump1-jump2, read count supporting the uturn event
+3. Uturn.profile is a space delimited file with two columns: chromosome:jump1-jump2, read count supporting the uturn event
-Port.profile is a space delimited file with two columns: chromosome:breakpoint1-breakpoint2, read count supporting the porting event
+4. Port.profile is a space delimited file with two columns: chromosome:breakpoint1-breakpoint2, read count supporting the porting event
-Pattern.txt is a space delimited file with three columns: chromosome:jump1-jump2, read count of left uturn, read count of right uturn
+5. Pattern.txt is a space delimited file with three columns: chromosome:jump1-jump2, read count of left uturn, read count of right uturn
+6. ReadStart.txt is a space delimited file with four columns: read id, chromosome, readstart position on reference, reference strand of read start mapping to